uilibrary/done-design-system/readme.md

 Done is `MIT` licensed, so you can use for your personal/commercial projects.

-Files & [SASS variables](https://uilibrary.github.io/done-design-system/docs/sass/variable.html) are organized very carefully as these gets messy very easily.
+Files & [SASS variables](https://uilibrary.github.io/done-design-system/docs/sass/variable.html) are organized very carefully as these get messy very easily.

 ## Quick start